coding-to-music/image-crawler-s3-transform/README.md

 # image-crawler-s3-transform

+Does not work, incomplete example of using DigitalOcean spaces rather than S3.

 # 🚀 image-crawler will download an image using a URL or Data URL and upload it to an s3 bucket with a 20px placeholder version for the Nextjs image component. 🚀

 https://github.com/coding-to-music/image-crawler-s3-transform